orihomie/reactflask/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and created with [How to create react-flask project guide](https://blog.miguelgrinberg.com/post/how-to-create-a-react--flask-project)

 ## Available Scripts